 Without treatment, or with recurrent symptoms, vulvar conditions can lead to depression, anxiety, sexual problems and body image concerns.
 Recovery from vulvar conditions may take weeks, months or longer.

 Generally, treatment for vulvar conditions aims to ease the symptoms while healing takes place.
 It may speed recovery to use a number of treatments at the same time, rather than one after another.

 Vulva is an umbrella term for the various parts of the external female genitals.
 These parts include:

-- Vestibule – area around the opening of the vagina
+- vestibule – area around the opening of the vagina and the urethra

 A range of vulvar conditions